SECRET TEACHINGS OF CHINESE MARTIAL ARTS: SHAOLIN MOUNTAIN-GUARDING MIDNIGHT STYLE LUOHAN BOXING ILLUSTRATED

 He was not treated this way because the monk wished to torture him, but to diminish his arrogance.
 If an arrogant person was taught the temple’s martial skills, he would likely cause trouble after leaving the temple and ruin the good name of Shaolin.
 Such behavior would show the art to be about destroying others rather than cultivating the self.
 Among the rules of Shaolin are “no killing” and “no starting fights”.
 This shows that the Shaolin martial training also gives great attention to the cultivation of virtue.

 Beyond self-cultivation, masters must give special attention to the accepting of students, teaching only those of good temperament.
 Violent people can only be waved away from the door and taught nothing of the art at all.
-After learn martial skills, if a person loves using what he has learned to get into fights with and hurt people, he is liable to go on to become a thief or a murderer, tarnishing the teachings forever.
+After learning martial skills, if a person loves using what he has learned to get into fights with and hurt people, he is liable to go on to become a thief or a murderer, tarnishing the teachings forever.
 This is why a person’s temperament has to be given repeated attention.
 After accepting a student, in addition to encouraging him to practice his skills every day, equal emphasis needs to be given to the cultivation of virtue.
 This kind of wholesome influence will ensure that he does behave improperly after he has completed his studies.